do-dat/do-dat.github.io/_pages/install.md

 1. Remove any old version of DO-DAT.

-2. Unzip the downloaded DO-DAT.zip file.
+2. Unzip the downloaded DO_DAT.zip file.

 3. Add the following directories to your MATLAB path.